ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Introduction

 \subsection{Paper organization}

 The remainder of this paper is organized as follows.
 Section~\ref{theoretical-background} reviews the set-theoretic foundations of QCA and clarifies why calibration thresholds constitute a critical source of analytical dependency.
-Section~\ref{package-design} describes the design philosophy of the TSQCA package and its relationship to the established \texttt{QCA} package.
-Section~\ref{main-functions} introduces the main functions of TSQCA and demonstrates their basic usage through fully reproducible examples based on the bundled sample dataset.
-Section~\ref{demonstration-of-advanced-output-and-reporting-capabilities} presents the advanced output structures and reporting capabilities of TSQCA, illustrating how results from threshold-sweep analyses can be systematically summarized, visualized, and exported for reproducible reporting.
-Section~\ref{comparison-with-existing-packages} compares TSQCA with existing packages.
+Section~\ref{package-design} describes the design philosophy of the ThS-QCA package and its relationship to the established \texttt{QCA} package.
+Section~\ref{main-functions} introduces the main functions of ThS-QCA and demonstrates their basic usage through fully reproducible examples based on the bundled sample dataset.
+Section~\ref{demonstration-of-advanced-output-and-reporting-capabilities} presents the advanced output structures and reporting capabilities of ThS-QCA, illustrating how results from threshold-sweep analyses can be systematically summarized, visualized, and exported for reproducible reporting.
+Section~\ref{comparison-with-existing-packages} compares ThS-QCA with existing packages.
 Section~\ref{discussion} discusses scope, limitations, and potential extensions.
 Section~\ref{conclusion} concludes the paper.